danielfm/prometheus-for-developers/README.md

 **more buckets == more time series == more space == slower queries**

-Let's say you have an SLA to serve 99% of requests within 300ms.
-If all you want to know is whether you are honoring your SLA or not, it doesn't really matter if the quantile estimation is not accurate for requests slower than 300ms.
+Let's say you have an SLO (more details on SLOs later) to serve 99% of requests within 300ms.
+If all you want to know is whether you are honoring your SLO or not, it doesn't really matter if the quantile estimation is not accurate for requests slower than 300ms.

 You might also be wondering: if summaries are more precise, why not use summaries instead of histograms?